KDE/digikam-doc/README.md

 ### Screenshots Capture

+- Always use digiKam AppImage version 8 and later under Linux/Plasma desktop to take screenshots.

-- Never use advanced color themes to take screenshots.
-Always use the desktop default color and icon set.
+- Always use **White Balance** color theme to take screenshots with desktop default icon set (select color theme from Settings/Themes menu).

+- No face/people present in photo hosted in screenshots.

+- No digiKam version number must be present in screeshots.

-- Use a tool as **Festival** to take a shot.
-Use the region selection option to select only important areas.
+- Use a tool as [Spectacle](https://apps.kde.org/spectacle/) to take a shot.
+Use the region selection option to capture only important area.

 - Remove unecessary buttons and dialog header to limit image file size.

-- Always use PNG file format to save images to prevent compression artifacts.
+- Always use **PNG** file format to save images to prevent compression artifacts.

 ### PNG Optimizations